alanclarke/imageloader/README.md

 - err: boolian indicating whether the image errored or not

 ### Options
-async: whether the images are loaded synchronously, asynchronously or asynchronously with a maximimum number of simmultaneous requests
+async: whether the images are loaded synchronously, asynchronously or asynchronously with a maximimum number of simmultaneous requests.
+Default: true.
 - async (true): load images asynchronously, i.e. at the same time (fastest, unordered)
 - async (false): load images syncronously, i.e. one after another (ordered, slowest)
 - async: (number): hybrid, load images asynchronously but with a maximum number of requests at any one time (fast, unordered)